Henri-Elzéar Taschereau: Chief Justice of Canada

 On November 21, 1902, Justice Taschereau was elevated to the role of Chief Justice, following the tradition of the most senior puisne justice being appointed to the role.
 Taschereau became the first Quebec justice to hold the position of chief justice.
 Snell and Vaughn note that Taschereau was viewed by the legal community as the most qualified justice on the Court at the time, and the appointment would help legitimize the Supreme Court in the eyes of Quebec.
 Taschereau was appointed following the November 17, 1902, resignation of Chief Justice Samuel Henry Strong.
 Strong resigned from the Court after Justice Minister Charles Fitzpatrick arranged for Strong to receive both his judicial pension and a salary as chair of a commission to revise and consolidate the statutes of Canada.
 Following tradition, Taschereau was knighted in 1903.

 Chief Justice Henri-Elzéar Taschereau resigned from the Supreme Court of Canada on May 2, 1906, at the age of 69.
 Taschereau claimed that his resignation was part of the condition for his appointment to the Imperial Privy Council earlier in 1904, which entitled him to sit on the Judicial Committee of the Privy Council.
+Taschereau heard 20 appeals as a member of the Privy Council, and wrote one reported opinion.

 Taschereau remained as chief justice until the Laurier government found a replacement.
 By his retirement from the Supreme Court, Taschereau had served as a judge for 44 years with over 27 years on the Supreme Court.
 In his final years on the Court his energy and health had been worsening.